Skip to content

 Kubernetes clusters are common nowadays.
 There are many ways to deploy applications on a Kubernetes cluster, and there is a wide choice of common middleware.

-In the following examples you will use plain manifest files and use kubectl to handle them.
-You need to have access to an existing Kubernetes cluster, and you need to have enough privileges to create secrets, services, deployments, and ingress on an existing namespace.
+In the following examples, you will use plain manifest files and use kubectl to handle them.
+You need to have access to an existing Kubernetes cluster, and you need to have enough privileges to create ConfigMaps, Services, Deployments, and Ingresses on an existing namespace.

 Note